powderflask/bootstrap-extras/README.md

 CONTENTS:
 --------
  * ajax_save:       Submit a form via Ajax.
- * edit_this:       a display value that reveals a form when clicked, optional Ajax save on form change.
- * toggle_that:     got 2 views of same content (e.g., value/form field)?
-Let user toggle between them.
  * column_collapse: got a wide table?  short on real-estate?
 Allow user to collapse some of those columns down.
- * spinner:         a simple, CSS-only spinner (credit: http://jsfiddle.net/csswizardry/M2D4M/)
+ * edit_this:       a display value that reveals a form when clicked, optional Ajax save on form change.
  * progress_report: want a user-adjustable progress bar?
 This is it!
 With optional Ajax save.
+ * spinner:         a simple, CSS-only spinner (credit: http://jsfiddle.net/csswizardry/M2D4M/)
+ * toggle_that:     got 2 views of same content (e.g., value/form field)?
+Let user toggle between them.
+ * ajax_delete:     Submit a simple Delete request via Ajax.
  * modal_carousel:  a bootstrap carousel in a modal pane
  * slidout_tools:   a sticky toolbar with slide-out tabs
- * Widget ajax mixin: mixin simple, standardized AJAX interactions to any widget & emit ajax events
+ * Widget Ajax-mixin: mix-in simple, standardized AJAX interactions to any widget & emit ajax events

 INSTALLATION:
 -------------